MathisJANKOVIC/python-cli-menu/README.md

                 each color will be associated with the line of the corresponding index (default color is terminal text color).
 - `options_color` is the color of options, available colors are the same as `cursor_color`, customize every option color by providing a list of colors, each color will be associated with the option of the corresponding index (default color is terminal text color).
-- `initial_cursor_position` is the index of the option where the initial cursor position is set (default position is first element).
+- `initial_cursor_position` is the option or the index of the option where the initial cursor position is set (default position is first element).

 <label style="font-size: 15px;">Examples :</label>